 Send your poem(s) and payment, postmarked on or before May 20th, 2014 to:

 String Poet Prize c/o Long Island Violin Shop

 8 Elm Street

 Huntington, NY 11743

 Checks payable to “String Poet” drawn from a U.S. Bank.
-Author’s name and contact information typed on the BACK of each submitted page.
+Author’s name and contact information typed on the BACK of each submitted page — do not put identifying information on the front page of a poetry submission.
 Include a SASE or your email address if you would like to be notified of contest results, or subscribe to String Poet.
 Hardcopy entries cannot be returned, and will be recycled.